Utzel-Butzel/epdoptimize/README.md

 [Interactive demo](https://utzel-butzel.github.io/epdoptimize/) 📦📦 📦

-A JavaScript library for reducing image colors and dithering them to fit (color) eInk displays with optimal visual quality.
+A JavaScript library for reducing image colors and dithering them to fit (color) eInk displays for better visual quality.

+### Why?

+E-paper displays have a more limited color range than LCD screens.
+By their nature, they cannot reproduce the full sRGB spectrum and can only reflect light rather than emit it.
+To help minimize these "limitations", this library applies color calibration that translates internal colors to better match the display’s capabilities.

 We are using it for our eInk picture frames at [paperlesspaper](https://paperlesspaper.de/en).